GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/Contributing/CodeRules.rst

       real64 const scale = std::max( std::abs(a), std::abs(b) );
       if( std::abs(a - b) < relTol * scale ) { ... }

-Division Safety, NaN/Inf values
+Division Safety, NaN/Inf Values
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- **Always verify denominators are not zero or near-zero before division**.
+- **Always verify that denominators are not zero or near-zero before a division**.

 - In General, **we should not make any computation that could result in NaN/Inf values**.